intojs/address-book/README.md

 Address Book Demo
 http://address-book.intojs.com

 The environment requires recent versions of nodeJS and npm installed.
-Many npm modules use node_gyp in their build process, which can be quite a nigthmare to make it work, especially Windows OS.
+Many npm modules use node_gyp in their build process, which can be quite a nigthmare to make it work, especially on Windows OS.

 Stack: gulp, karma, jamine, jspm, angular, angular material, less